gbbns/astro.gbbns.co/src/content/writing/posts/thank-fuck-23-is-nearly-over.md

 ## Plans for 2024?

-As I aluded too earlier, the notes I wrote all the way back in January have helped provide me with a little clarity on a direction I want to persue.
+As I alluded too earlier, the notes I wrote all the way back in January have helped provide me with a little clarity on a direction I want to persue.

 ### What do I want to be doing?